 From vibrant block colours to funky rainbow highlights, this look is definitely one to try out if you are looking for a slightly more subtle way of getting into the world of vivid tones!

 Split dyed hair has become a huge trend.
 We saw the rise of this technique more prominently throughout the lockdowns as it is one of those look’s that isn’t that difficult to achieve even when dyeing your own hair at home.
 Split dye is a great way of bringing some contrast into your hairstyle whether you choose to go bright with vivid shades or keep it at a more natural tone.
 We also love how a split hair dye look can become something of a whole other look depending on how you wear it; symmetrically through the middle or you could push one section to the other side to create a sort of peekaboo take on your look.
-Check out these examples below to give you some real inspiration.
+Check out this example below from @jesdoeshair_ to give you some real inspiration.

 Inspired by the 90s gamer E-Girl aesthetic, face-framing money pieces are back with vengeance.
 The rise of this hair dyeing technique has become extremely prominent during the past couple of years and we are loving it!
 Whether you opt for a vivid colour or stick to a contrasting natural, you can’t go wrong with this look.
 The simplicity that comes with it, from the look to the actual process of getting there is appealing in itself yet the contrasting shades of the front panels still make it appear as a very impactful look.